-In December 2021, the interim superintendent of schools will present the FY 2023 Recommended Operating Budget to the members of the Board and the community.
-The budget reflects input from a variety of public and private stakeholders, including input provided by the Special Education Staffing Plan Committee.
-Two public FY 2023 budget hearings will be held on January 10 and January 18, 2022.
-The Board operating budget work sessions will be held on January 12, 19, and 25, 2022.
-The Board will tentatively adopt the FY 2023 Superintendent's Recommended Operating Budget on February 8, 2022.
-After March 1, 2022, the Board's recommended budget will be sent to each principal, Parent Teacher Association president, public library, and the Montgomery County executive and the County Council as required by law.
+In December 2022, the superintendent of schools will present the FY 2024 Recommended Operating Budget to the members of the Board and the community.
+The budget reflects input from a variety of public and private stakeholders, including input provided by SESPC.
+Two public FY 2024 budget hearings will be held on January 11 and January 17, 2023.
+The Board operating budget work sessions will be held on January 12, 18, and 24, 2023.
+The Board will tentatively adopt the FY 2024 Superintendent's Recommended Operating Budget on February 7, 2023.
+After March 1, 2023, the Board's recommended budget will be sent to each principal, Parent Teacher Association president, public library, Montgomery County executive, and the County Council (CC) as required by law.

-The Montgomery County executive will make recommendations for the MCPS budget in March 2022, with the County Council holding public hearings on all local government budgets in April 2022.
-The County Council's Education Committee will hold work sessions on the Board's recommended budget in April-May 2022, and the full County Council will review the school system budget in May 2022.
-The Montgomery County Charter, as amended by voters in November 1992, requires that the County Council act on all budgets by May 31 of each year.
-This year, the County Council will approve the county budget on May 19, 2022.
-After the County Council completes its appropriation action, the Board will adopt the final approved budget for FY 2023 on June 7, 2022.
-A timeline of budget actions can be found in Attachment D.
+The Montgomery County executive will make recommendations for the MCPS budget in March 2023, with the CC holding public hearings on all local government budgets in April 2023.
+The CC's Education Committee will hold work sessions on the Board's recommended budget in April-May 2023, and the full CC will review the school system budget in May 2023.
+The Montgomery County Charter, as amended by voters in November 1992, requires that the CC act on all budgets by May 31 of each year.
+This year, the CC will approve the county budget on May 25, 2023.
+After the CC completes its appropriation action, the Board will adopt the final approved budget for FY 2024 on June 6, 2023.
+A timeline of budget actions can be found in Attachment D-FY 2024 MCPS Special Education Staffing Plan and Operating Budget Timeline.